-- 7. Based on the intended use and occupancy proposed, all shell buildings are subject to applicable site related code provisions including location on property (fire separation distance, etc.), Appendix D of the Houston Fire Code for fire apparatus access, and required access and maximum distance to fire hydrants. - 8.
+- 6. Because a shell building is not occupied, the exit and exit access is not part of a shell building plan review.
+The means of egress discharge from the building to the right-ofway shall be sufficiently documented for code compliance on the detailed site plan.
+As with any partial permit applicants proceed at their own risk when utilizing phased permitting. - 7.
+Based on the intended use and occupancy proposed, all shell buildings are subject to applicable site related code provisions including location on property (fire separation distance, etc.), Appendix D of the Houston Fire Code for fire apparatus access, and required access and maximum distance to fire hydrants. - 8.
 All shell buildings are subject to all code requirements applicable to the building envelope and exterior lighting based on building size, specific use, and occupancy as specified in the Houston Energy Code and various associated guidelines.
-See Houston Commercial Energy Code. - No HVAC work is allowed under the shell building permit except for placement and anchored of roof mounted HVAC units.
+See Houston Commercial Energy Code. - 9.
+No HVAC work is allowed under the shell building permit except for placement and anchored of roof mounted HVAC units.
 (Placement and anchor only.)
 No other mechanical work (HVAC) is allowed.
 No HVAC permit is issued for placement of roof top HVAC units.
 NOTE: Units may NOT be connected to the electrical or any ductwork. - 10.
 Electrical work under the shell building permit shall be limited to the main house panel installation, exterior building and site lighting only, and temporary interior construction power and lighting. - 11.
 Plumbing work under the shell building permit shall be limited to the sewer main lines and stub outs for each floor proposed, all of which shall be vented through the roof, and the waterline stub outs with valves only for each floor proposed, all of which shall be plugged and/or capped. - 12.
 A complete dimensioned site plan documenting all required landscaping, paving, sidewalks, ROW driveway approaches, and drainage.
 Where sitework is previously approved under other authorized phased construction permits, a copy of the approved site work plan shall be provided in the shell building plans. - 13.
 Where sprinkler system is a required component of the proposed shell building due to the intended use or occupancy, electrical and/or gas supply to the necessary heaters only, may be included with the shell building permit to protect sprinklers from freezing.

-INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES 2015 IBC, 2015 IRC, 2015 IFC, 2015 IEBC, 2015 UMC, 2015 UPC, 2015 IECC and ASHRAE 90.1-2013, 2018 ISPSC, 2020 NEC, Published 04-01-22
+INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES, 2021 IBC, 2021 IRC, 2021 IFC, 2021 IEBC, 2021 UMC, 2021 UPC, 2021 IECC and ASHRAE 90.1-2019, 2021 ISPSC, & 2023 NEC Published 01-02-2024

-CW No: 2015 - B28 Page: 1 of 1
+CW No: 2021-B24 Page: 1 of 1

-PUBLICATION: January 31, 199 95
+PUBLICATION: January 31, 1995

-REVISION: June 1, 2022

-SUBJECT: Procedures - R Demolished Bu Removal of Concre ildings ete Sla ab Fou indations of
+SUBJECT: Policy/Procedure: Removal of Concrete Slab Foundations of Demolished Buildings

-CODE(S): Building X
+CODE(S): Building Code

-SECTION(S): 105.1 and 3303 .8 17/5 X 2
+SECTION(S) 105.1 and 3303.8

 All concrete slabs will be removed in conjunction with the demolition of the corresponding structure.
 Consideration for exception to removal shall be given in the following situations:

 - 1. Slab is to be reused and a new structure placed upon it within 180 days. - 2.
-An alternate use has been designated for the slab and approval of the Building Official has been given for the use.
+An alternate use has been designated for the slab and approval of the Building Official has been given for the proposed use.